-When you are thinking about buying a new ski jacket, really take a moment to consider the true use of this jacket; where and when you will be using it, how often you will wear it, and how much realistically you are willing to spend.
-If you are a fair weather skier who only goes up to the hill on sunny days and only skis a few times a year, you can get away with a jacket that is less warm and less waterproof but plenty stylish, like the Orage Nina.
-If you're looking to spend less but get full value, the Columbia Whirlibird Interchange - Women's is a great, versatile option.
+When you are thinking about buying a new ski jacket, really take a moment to consider the true use of this jacket; where and when you will be using it, how often you will wear it, and how much you are willing to spend.
+If you are a fair weather skier who only goes up to the hill on sunny days and only skis a few times a year, you can get away with a jacket that is less warm and less waterproof but plenty stylish.
+If you're looking to spend less but get full value, we can help you find the right option there too.

 If you are in the 100+ day club at your resort and like to ski deep powder, and on storm days, you may be looking for a jacket that is much more durable and has higher performance materials like the Patagonia Primo Down - Women's, which costs more but will last you a long time.
 How warm a jacket is and how it performs will depend on several factors, including your climate, the materials it is made of, breathability, and the fit — we've discussed these factors and several other factors to consider here to help you find the perfect jacket for you.
 If you already know what you are looking for and want more information on the jackets we tested, check out our main review of women' s ski jackets.